WarrenWeckesser/ufunclab/README.md

 *Generalized ufuncs*

-Note, for anyone looking at the source code: some of these implementations are in C and use NumPy templating (look for filenames that end in `.src`);
-others use templated C++ functions combined with code generation tools that can be found in `tools/cxxgen`.
+Note, for anyone looking at the source code: some of these implementations are in C and use the legacy NumPy templating language (look for filenames that end in `.src`); others use templated C++ functions combined with code generation tools that can be found in `tools/cxxgen`.
+The `.src` files are processed with the script in `ufunclab/tools/conv_template.py`.

 | Function                                        | Description                                           |
 | --------                                        | -----------                                           |